INTERCROSSING/metapasta/doc/metapasta-output-files.md

 ---------------------------------------------------------------------
-This is a more detailed file structure:
+This is a more detailed description of the folder structure with the kind of files that each folder includes:

 - snapshot folder (like the root)
     - **Lots** of flash folders